reddy-epk/react-gallery-app/README.md

 <summary>Click to view</summary>
 <br>

-- You can use the CSS `opacity` property to set the degree to which content behind an element is hidden.
+- Use the CSS `opacity` property to set the degree to which content behind an element is hidden.
 It accepts a value in the range of 0.0 to 1.0 inclusive

   ```
   opacity: 0.5;